dferry795/PTM-Analysis-Workflow/README.md

 ## Second: Inner join TCGA and PTM Disrupting data in R
 Next, in R, we want to join these two dataframes so we can analyze the most frequent mutations (according to TCGA) which are also PTM disrupting (according to PTMD).

+Go to the **StepTwoCode/** directory.
+Inside is a file called **Step2Code.qmd**.
+This is a quarto document written in R. Open this document in R or Rstudio to follow along.
+This script uses the three downloaded files from the first step to join the dataframes and also plots the PTM mutational frequency data.
+Inside you will find a step by step process and code chunks to run one at a time.
+Follow this code to see how we joined the dataframes and plotted mutational frequencies to decide our best candidate proteins.

 ## Third: Filter PTM Disrupting data by IDR and PS
 We filtered the joined data, keeping only PTMs found within Intrinsically Disordered Regions (IDRs) and Phase Separation (PS) regions.